ci4rail/docs/docs/user-docs/_edgefarm/tutorials/receive-and-process-data.md

 ---
-title: Receive and Process External Data
+title: Receive and Process MQTT Data
-excerpt: Receive and Process External Data
+excerpt: Simple example of receiving MQTT data from an external device and transferring the data to the cloud using the train simulator
-last_modified_at: 2021-07-21
+last_modified_at: 2021-07-26
 ---
 The Train Simulator Demo application for this use-case is a component that runs on the edge device.
 You are going to deploy an demo application on the edge device to read the data received from the `Train simulator` and handle them.
 To keep it simple, our demo application provides a simple dump of the received data.
 Of course you are free to apply any data handling in a custom application.